GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

  <li>Submission details to <a href="mailto:VETS.Challenge2020@dol.gov" target="_blank" rel="noopener">VETS.Challenge2020@dol.gov</a>:</li>
 <ul>
  <li>The sender should be the same Official Representative who submitted the entry for the Solver team in Phases I-IV.</li>
-<li>Title the email subject line “Job Matching Challenge Phase V Final Materials”.</li>
+<li>Title the email subject line “Veterans Employment Challenge Phase V Final Materials”.</li>
 <li>The product must be fully functional for job seekers and employers, with incorporated improvements from additional piloting.</li>
  </ul>
  </ul>